Looking for Something?

 Critical reading is civic self-defense, and we keep treating it like an elective.

-Here’s what the literacy gap looks like in the wild: a headline becomes the whole story, a screenshot becomes “proof,” and a confident tone becomes credibility.
+Here’s what the literacy gap actually looks like: a headline becomes the whole story, a screenshot becomes proof, and a confident tone becomes credibility.
 That’s not a personal failure.
 It’s a skill issue, and skill issues scale fast.

 When shared reality gets shaky, polarization doesn’t need to “win.”
 It just needs to spread.